ycyr/fluent-bit-out-prometheus-metrics/README.md

-# This project orignally was developped by **Michael Marshall**, unfortunately the original repo is not available, this is a copy
+# This project orignally was developped by **Michael Marshall**, unfortunately the original repo is not longer available, this is a copy

 #  Fluent Bit Output Plugin for Log Derived Metrics